 Sarah Leberman is a strong advocate of women in leadership roles.
 She researches in the area of women and leadership in sport and academia and has designed and implemented a number of women in leadership programmes at national and university level.
-In 2016 she was a finalist in the Diversity category of the Westpac New Zealand Women of Influence Awards for her work in this area.
-She is currently Dean Academic at Massey University.
+In 2020 she was awarded the New Zealand Order of Merit for her services to women in sport and tertiary education.
+She is currently a Professor of Leadership in the School of Management at Massey University.

 Born in England, Sarah has lived in many places around the world.
 She moved to Germany, where she was educated until she was 16, and then went to school in England when her parents moved to France.
 Her first degree was in Geography at Cambridge University.
 She met an inspiring academic and decided to do her Masters in Recreation Administration at Victoria University Wellington, and after being in New Zealand for a year, was determined to immigrate.
 She took a leap of faith applying for a job in New Zealand with only a backpack and $1,000, in a time when the internet was not available for job searching.